kontist/kontist.github.io/SDK.markdown

 const app = express();
 ```

 We need to provide the values for our app from the [API Console](/console) and set the state to a random number.
+If did not open an account with Kontist yet you [should do so now](https://start.kontist.com/?pid=DeveloperProgram).

 ```typescript
 const client = new Client({